-A future document is expected to define a semantic representation (OWL/RDF) of the conceptual model suitable for defining links between data that reference the HY_Features conceptual model.
-This semantic model is expected to support documentation and discovery of data and to aid future data transformation efforts.
-This work may provide a basis for further work in the wider OGC on a methodology (tooling) to publish ontologies to support their practical use.
+Future standards documents in this series are expected to specify particular implementations of the conceptual model.
+For example, an OWL/RDF implementation will define machine-processable entities and relationships in the OWL schema language that implement the HY_Features conceptual model elements.
+HY_Features implementations are expected to support documentation and discovery of data as well as aid data transformation efforts.
+For example, a discovery service such as a catchment catalog might use HY_Features concepts to index services that provide differing catchment representations as well as related water quality and quantity observations.
+A catalog client could then use the index for automated analysis and data product generation.

-The initial scope is defined by the WMO Commission for Hydrology (WMH-CHy): to facilitate data sharing within the hydrologic community of the WMO Member countries and to improve the quality of data products based on these data by defining hydrologic features to convey the identification of water-objects through the data processing chain "from measurement to hydrological information" [8].
+The initial scope has been defined by the WMO Commission for Hydrology (WMH-CHy): to facilitate data sharing within the hydrologic community of the WMO Member countries and to improve the quality of data products based on these data by defining hydrologic features to convey their identification through the data processing chain "from measurement to hydrological information" [8].

-To enable semantic interoperability of hydrologic data and services, it is necessary to agree on common concepts and methods for machine interpretation of the concepts.
-To this goal, the HY_Features model was developed in order to formalize the concepts and relationships of hydrologic features using the WMO/UNESCO "International Glossary of Hydrology" as a starting point.
+To enable semantic interoperability of hydrologic data and services, it is necessary to agree on common concepts and methods.
+The HY_Features model was developed in order to formalize concepts and relationships of hydrologic and hydrographic features using the WMO/UNESCO "International Glossary of Hydrology" as a starting point.